Saint Peter's tomb: Death of Peter at Vatican Hill

+Eusebius, in his book Church History, explains that the burial sites of Saints Peter and Paul were still known in his time.
+Eusebius supports this account with information from Caius, an early 3rd century Christian writer who lived during the time of Pope Zephyrinus.
+In a debate with Proclus, a leader of the Phrygian heresy, Caius claims he can show the burial places of Peter and Paul at the Vatican and the Ostian Way.

 Peter's place and manner of death are also mentioned by Tertullian (c.
 160-220) in Scorpiace, where the death is said to take place during the Christian persecutions by Nero.
 Tacitus (56–117) describes the persecution of Christians in his Annals, though he does not specifically mention Peter.
 "They were torn by dogs and perished, or were nailed to crosses, or were doomed to the flames and burnt."
 Furthermore, Tertullian says these events took place in the imperial gardens near the Circus of Nero.
-No other area would have been available for public persecutions after the Great Fire of Rome destroyed the Circus Maximus and most of the rest of the city in the year 64 AD.
+The Great Fire of Rome destroyed the Circus Maximus and most of the rest of the city in the year AD 64.